htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   terminate event will now include extended resource allocation and usage information when available.
   :jira:`2281`

-- IDTOKEN files whose access permissions are not restricted to the file owner are now ignored.
-  :jira:`232`

 - The package containing the Pelican OSDF file transfer plugin is now a weak dependency for HTCondor.